Equinor Scraps Plans to Export Blue Hydrogen to Germany Due to High Costs and Low Demand

 Equinor said that without firm long-term commitments from European buyers, it could not proceed with the project.
 “We are not able to make this kind of investments when we don't have long-term agreements and the markets in place,” Eidsvold added.

 Plans to develop hydrogen-ready gas power plants in Germany with RWE will still move forward, though the hydrogen will now be sourced from within Europe rather than exported from Norway.
-A German economy ministry official stated that discussions between the German and Norwegian governments are ongoing, with a new plan involving hydrogen production in the and carbon storage in Norway.
+A German economy ministry official stated that discussions between the German and Norwegian governments are ongoing, with a new plan involving hydrogen production in the Netherlands and carbon storage in Norway.

 RWE has indicated that hydrogen-ready gas power plants could begin production by 2030, provided the German government establishes a support regime for such facilities.